 Depending on your vision needs, some eyeglasses may serve you better than others.
 Discuss your symptoms with your eye doctor in order to determine which type of glasses will best help you.

 Are glasses still needed after cataract surgery?

-Should you still require vision correction, your eye doctor or cataract surgeon will be able to recommend the best glasses/sunglasses features (likely including one or two from the lists above), as well as the recommended power for your lenses after surgery.
+Should you still require additional vision correction, your eye doctor or cataract surgeon will be able to recommend the best glasses/sunglasses features (likely including one or two from the lists above), as well as the recommended power for your lenses after surgery.